Nexus Indore Central Mall

-Nexus Indore Central Mall (Earlier Treasure Island Next or TI NEXT) Mall is a recently opened and renovated shopping mall in the city of Indore in India.
-It was earlier known as Central Mall but underwent renovations and some parts were re-organised in 2017 and was re-branded and re-launched on 26 February 2018.
+Nexus Indore Central Mall (earlier Treasure Island Next, TI Next Mall, Central Mall) is a shopping mall in the city of Indore in India.
+It was officially opened in June 2009 as Central Mall but it underwent renovations and some parts were re-organised in 2017 and was re-branded and re-launched on 26 February 2018.

-It is owned by Nexus Malls group and they operate 17 malls across 13 cities of India.
+It is owned by the Nexus Select Trust and they operate 17 malls across 13 cities of India.